stackbit-projects/sam-dev-15e8b/_posts/2021-03-20-neopixel-wood-sculpture.md

 layout: post
 ---

+{% include carousel.html height="50" unit="%" duration="10" %}

 I masterminded a crazy final art project for my wood working class at UMD in 2019.
 I was assigned a task:
-*Build a beautiful piece of wood working as a symbol of ourselves, it must be mixed media, and...*

->it must be taller than you. <cite>Professor Foon Sham</cite>
+>Build a beautiful piece of wood working as a self portrait.
+It must be mixed media, and it must be taller than you. <cite>Professor Foon Sham</cite>

-So my mind was creative, but for some reason I only envisioned an art piece that was tall, but not big.
+For some reason I only envisioned an art piece that was tall, but not big (Unlike my classmates who went big in every direction).
 I made a plan to integrate my piece with LEDs, an Arduino, and a PIR sensor.
-It was going to be blue when nobody was nearby, but then transition to red when people walked by.
+It was going to be blue when nobody was nearby, but then transition to red when people were detected nearby.
 This was to reflect my own energy as I am an extreme extrovert and the bright red is my energy as I am approached by new people.

 This is what I came up with by the end of the course: